Today, I want to talk about a pretty serious matter with you guys – the ingestion of objects.

 However, the sandwich parts had been held together by a pair of those wooden toothpick-like small pointy sticks.
 And that made a whole world of a difference.

 I caught her in the act, but much of the sandwich and, of course, the toothpicks were already eaten.
 Absolutely scared I searched the entire area around for pieces to be sure, and found nothing, which confirmed my worst fears: she had eaten the toothpicks.

 My initial impulse was wanting to reach into her mouth and just plug the toothpicks out.
 But there was no point in doing that because, of course, they were already out of reach.

 I quickly contemplated inducing vomiting to bring everything back up again.
 Luckily, I did NOT do that, because I read later that it is NOT a good idea to make the dog vomit.
-The swallowed pieces can severely damage the oesophagus during their way back up and cause more harm taking THIS way out.
+The swallowed pieces can severely damage the oesophagus during their way back up and cause even more harm while taking THIS way out.

 So, if this happens to your dog, I would resist the urge to induce vomiting.

 The incident happened while we were on the road, rushing to an ER was complicated.

 So, I first started searching the internet on my phone for information on first aid.